mradwan80/Scene-Layers/README.md

 In short, the DDS extends the cells of a view aligned 2D grid to depth piles.
 Points are mapped to the piles of the corresponding cells, and sorted by depth.
 A link to a journal paper describing the structure will be provided soon.

+The input scene should be segmented, such that each point has an additional field storing the object ID.
+Also, the scene is static at the moment.
+Navigation features will be added soon.

 The program is cross platform (Windows and Linux).